VanzT/PicoCalc-Toys/README.md

 matrix.bas - The Matrix style animation.
 I'm quite pleased with the random white flashes at the head of some drops

+menu.bas - taken from somewhere and modified to my aesthetic tastes.
+As soon as I can find it again, I will give poper credit.

 muthur.bas - very lame Alien-ish animation.
 Terrible, is a kind description

 nostromo.bas - farily proud of this one.
 Another Alien inspired animation